-I know I’m guilty of using a lot of superlatives when I describe the recipes I share here.
-But these vanilla cupcakes really do take the cake…no pun intended.
+This Yellow Cupcake recipe yields the BEST cupcakes reminiscent of a Texas sheet cake…extremely moist, pleasantly dense, and bursting with vanilla flavor!I know I’m guilty of using a lot of superlatives when I describe the recipes I share here.
+But this Yellow Cupcake recipe really does take the cake…no pun intended.

 I get multiple requests for this recipe every time I make it, and that’s saying a lot seeing as how I make these cupcakes no less than once a month between various birthdays, holidays, and school functions.
 In fact, it’s gotten to the point that when an event requires a baked good, I am specifically requested to bring Samantha’s cupcakes.

 If you’re familiar with the wonders of a chocolate Texas Sheet Cake, this cupcake recipe was actually adapted from a version of a white Texas Sheet Cake.
-So when you bite into one of these beauties, there’s an almost custardy undertone from the eggs and a slight tang from the sour cream, but most importantly, the true flavor of the vanilla shines through.
+So when you bite into one of these beauties, there’s an almost custardy undertone from the eggs and a slight tang from the sour cream.
+But most importantly, the true flavor of the vanilla shines through.

 Now I try not to be an ingredient snob, but I really believe it’s important to use a high quality, pure vanilla extract in your baking, particularly in a recipe like this one (or sugar cookies, or chocolate chip cookies) where vanilla plays a starring role.
 There is one brand of vanilla that I think is so superior-tasting that it’s the only type I’ll buy anymore, and that’s Nielsen-Massey Madagascar Bourbon Pure Vanilla Extract.
 You might not be able to find it at your local grocery store, but they carry it at places like Whole Foods or Williams Sonoma.
 I do a lot of baking, so what I do is order a huge, 32-ounce bottle of it off of Amazon, which lasts me at least six months.
 It might seem like a lot to spend on vanilla extract at first glance, but if you divide out the cost per ounce, you’ll probably be surprised to find that it’s comparable in price to your average grocery store vanilla…and I promise y’all, it is amazing stuff and really makes a flavor difference when you bake.
 Okay, I’ll hop off my soapbox now, but rest assured that when I share a list of the favorite secret ingredients in my kitchen/pantry arsenal, this vanilla will be towards the top.